openplans/openblock-old/docs/widgets.rst

 Introduction
 ============

-Openblock's widgets allow you to integrate Openblock content in external sites and fully customize output using Django templates.
+OpenBlock's widgets allow you to integrate OpenBlock content in external sites and fully customize output using Django templates.

 Widgets